by Katherina Baranova MD and Matt Cecchini MD FRCPC

 When examined under the microscope, typical carcinoid tumours are made up of cells that all look very similar.
 Pathologists often describe the nucleus of the cell as “salt and pepper” because the chromatin or genetic material looks like small dark dots on a white background.

 In order to make the diagnosis of a typical carcinoid tumour, your pathologists will count the number of mitotic figures (tumour cells dividing to create new tumour cells).
-The diagnosis of a typical carcinoid tumour in the lung requires less than 2 mitotic figures over an area of 2 square millimetres or 10 high powered fields of magnification.
+The diagnosis of a typical carcinoid tumour in the lung requires less than 2 mitotic figures over an area of 2 square millimetres or 10 high-powered fields of magnification.
 There must also be no evidence of a type of cell death called necrosis.

-These features are important because tumours with more than 2 mitotic figures with or without necrosis are classified as an atypical carcinoid tumours.
+These features are important because tumours with more than 2 mitotic figures with or without necrosis are classified as an atypical carcinoid tumour.
 Your pathologist will make this distinction because atypical carcinoid tumours have a higher risk of spreading to other parts of your body or growing back in the lung after treatment.

-These tests are used to confirm the diagnosis of carcinoid.
-Your report may not include all of the results shown above.
+Your pathologist may perform a test called immunohistochemistry to confirm the diagnosis.
+The results will be described as positive (reactive) or negative (non-reactive).
+The tumour cells in a typical carcinoid tumour are often positive for neuroendocrine markers such as synaptophysin, chromogranin, and CD56.
+The cells are also positive for TTF-1.
 In addition, since carcinoid shows a slow rate of cell division, the Ki-67 proliferation index (a type of immunohistochemistry that highlights dividing cells) is often reported as low.

 To remove a tumour from the lung, normal lung tissue, blood vessels, and airways all have to be cut.
 Any tissue that is cut when removing a tumour is called a margin and all margins are examined closely for any microscopic evidence of tumour.